Optum/ChaoSlingr/README.md

 ## Contributing to the Project

 The ChaoSlingr team is open to contributions to our project.
-For more details, see our [Contribution Guide](CONTRIBUTING.md).
+For more details, see our [Contribution Guide](CONTRIBUTING.md) and join the discussion on [Slack](https://chaoslingr.slack.com).

 ## Original Contributors